SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - 27.06.2021 - Added new module - gadgets for VIP players (like: fast defuse, fast plant, buyzone anywhere, noscope crosshair, hostages more HP ..)
     - 27.06.2021 - Added option to add something to VIP settings with config
     - 28.06.2021 - Added option to edit menus for owners of plugin (like: changing tags, adding more colors to trails, beams etc..)
-    - 29.06.2021 - Fixed Playtime VIP module & Added new module - pets for VIP players
+    - 29.06.2021 - Fixed Playtime VIP module, Pets & Added new module - pets for VIP players & Added new effects to particles effects
 ![ddisp](https://i.imgur.com/7DkqxFF.png)
 ![ddisp](https://i.imgur.com/lLC8rNG.png)